A-SunsetMkt-Forks/Better-Brave-Browser/README.md

 4. Close Brave Browser if opened

-5. Execute and click yes when asked.
+5. Execute and click yes when asked

 ## Brave Flags
 ### Type this in the url bar: brave://flags/